 The time commitment for each of our Nanodegree programs vary based on the curriculum you choose and your starting skill level.
 Programs will vary in length from 6-12 months, based on a time commitment of 10 hours per week.

 Nanodegree programs cost $200/month.
 Most programs are expected to take between 6-12 months to complete, depending on your study schedule and prior background.
 For more details, check the overview page for the Nanodegree program that you're interested in.

 The program is self-paced so you can complete the Nanodegree program at whichever speed is right for you.
 You must be enrolled in the program for a minimum of two months in order to earn a Nanodegree credential.

 The following organizations will award scholarships, provided by AT&T Aspire and Udacity:

 Each of these organizations have a strong focus on preparing traditionally underserved students for 21st century jobs.

 Please contact each of these organizations directly for information on how you can apply for and receive a scholarship for Udacity courses.
 We expect to include more organizations in the future.

-Nanodegree curricula are designed to develop and demonstrate the skills that employers expect.
+Nanodegree program curricula are designed to develop and demonstrate the skills that employers expect.
 Our partner companies are committed to hiring graduates of the programs when there are matching positions available.
-To be eligible to be introduced to companies through Udacity, make sure to fill out your Udacity Profile and keep it up to date as you progress through your Nanodegree.
+To be eligible to be introduced to companies through Udacity, make sure to fill out your Udacity Profile and keep it up to date as you progress through your Nanodegree program.

 We're working to build a group of companies with significant tech hiring needs that will join AT&T in offering internships and recognizing Nanodegree credentials.
 For example, companies such as Autodesk and Cloudera already endorse Nanodegree credentials and are eager to get a first look at graduates from these programs.
 In the coming months, more companies will be joining the program.